Postgraduate Course: MSc Research Methods (CHEM11012)

 ||Written and/or oral feedback will be provided during/after each of the four modules.

 On completion of this course, the student will be able to:

-- Search the chemical literature on a given topic, and summarise the results of the search in written form to a professional standard
+- Search the chemical literature on a chosen topic, and demonstrate a good critical understanding of the topic by summarising the findings in written form to a professional standard;

 |There is no textbook for this course.
 The course handbook, on LEARN, contains details of what is expected in each phase of the course.|